anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

 <a name="5.5.3"></a>
 ### 5.5.3 Developer Deliverables

-This section define the developer Deliverables (artifacts),the following list the expectations and deliverables we expect from developers in order to achieve the VNF certification:
+This section define the developer Deliverables (artifacts),the following list the expectations and deliverables we expect from developers in order to achieve the VNF Conformance:
 - VNF test cases model/scripts/programs
 - VNF test cases configuration/profile
 - VNF test tools